 In 1887, Mr. A.G. bought seventy-five acres from two black men, Godfrey Mills and Arden Dawson, who were moving to Arkansas.
 Three years later when Atlantic Coastline Railroad laid track near the property, Mr. A.G. contracted to supply fuel for the wood-burning engines.
 He kept the woodrack filled with wood and was permitted to load freight while the train stopped for fueling.
 Eventually, the Woodrack become a station with an agent and a depot.

 When Mr. A.G. moved his factory closer to the railroad in 1894, his company was making carts, wagons, fertilizer distributors, school desks, tobacco trucks, washboards and, of course, coffins.

-By this time, the community had a post office and a name selected from a list of Mr. A.G.’s business contacts, and, in 1897, the Town of Winterville was incorporated.
+By this time, the community had a post office and a name selected from a list of Mr. A.G.’s business contacts, and, on March 3, 1897, the Town of Winterville was incorporated.

 The town was unique in several ways.
 It was the “highest point in the county,” which perhaps means it is a little closer to heaven, and was also known for its excellent mineral water, “good for one’s indigestion, dyspepsia, and kidney trouble.”

 When the town's physician, Dr. Thaddeus Cox, moved into town in 1899, he and Mr. A.G. became close friends and worked together to make Winterville a good place to live.
 Once when Mr. A.G. was sick in bed, Dr. Cox came on a housecall.
 Entering his patient’s room, he said, “Why, Amos, you don’t look sick,” to which Mr. A.G. replied, “Well, Thaddeus, it’s not my face that hurts.”